4d55397500/hack-flight-search/README.md

 hack-flight-search
 ---
+*Note as of Jan.
+2021 the url/page format has changed, but the idea is the same.*

-hack flight search by scraping a certain unspecified flight search engine.
+Scrape a certain unspecified flight search engine.

 A Golang implementation based off this Python [script](https://gist.github.com/scrapehero/bc34513e2ea72dc0890ad47fbd8a1a4f)